marusheik/ia_chatbot_react_flask/README.md

 ## ✅ Access the App

-Once both servers are running:
+Once both servers are running go to the frontend one:

 - Backend API: http://localhost:5000
 - Frontend: http://localhost:5173 (or shown by Vite)